 Whether you are concerned about criminal history or illicit drug use, pre-employment screening can dramatically reduce your risk.

-This page is an overview of pre-employment screening.
+Note: This page is an overview of pre-employment screening.
 Learn about our pre-employment screening service by visiting our background screening page.

 Pre-Employment screening is known by many names: Background Checks, Background Screening, Criminal Background Checks… just to name a few.